 Right-Sided Heart Failure

-When heart failure affects the right side, the heart cannot pump enough blood to the lungs, where it picks up oxygen.
-Weakness on the right side usually occurs as an effect of left-sided heart failure.
+When HF affects the right side, the heart cannot pump enough blood to the lungs, where it picks up oxygen.
+Weakness on the right side usually develops due to left-sided heart failure.
 When both pumping mechanisms of the heart are compromised, unoxygenated blood tends to back up throughout the body, causing swelling in the extremities and abdomen.

 Congestive Heart Failure

 While the terms heart failure and congestive heart failure (CHF) are often used interchangeably, there is a difference between these two conditions.
 When the heart is weakened significantly, blood and fluid can back up and collect not only in the feet, ankles and legs but also in the lungs.
-This excess fluid “congests” tissues and can put dangerous amounts of pressure on vital organs.
+Excess fluid “congests” tissues and can put dangerous amounts of pressure on vital organs.
 This problematic fluid build-up is called edema.
-In addition to inhibiting proper blood flow, CHF can interfere with the kidneys’ ability to balance water and sodium in the body as well.
+In addition to inhibiting proper blood flow, CHF can interfere with the kidneys’ ability to balance water and sodium in the body.

-Scientists estimate that 5.7 million people in the U.S. have heart failure and that number is growing.
-This condition contributes to approximately one in nine deaths each year.
-Heart failure is most common in men, African Americans, and those who are age 65 years and older.
+A recent report published by the American Heart Association estimates that 6.2 million American adults have heart failure, and that number is growing as the U.S. population continues to age.
+Heart failure is most common in African Americans, individuals with a family history of HF, and those who are 65 and older.
 It is the number one reason older people are hospitalized.

 Symptoms of Heart Failure